Aleuts: Visual arts

-Customary arts of the Aleut include weapon-making, building of baidarkas (special hunting boats), weaving, figurines, clothing, carving, and mask making.
+Customary arts of the Aleuts include weapon-making, building of baidarkas (special hunting boats), weaving, figurines, clothing, carving, and mask making.
 Men as well as women often carved ivory and wood.
 Nineteenth century craftsmen were famed for their ornate wooden hunting hats, which feature elaborate and colorful designs and may be trimmed with sea lion whiskers, feathers, and walrus ivory.
 Andrew Gronholdt of the Shumagin Islands has played a vital role in reviving the ancient art of building the chagudax or bentwood hunting visors.

 Aleut women sewed finely stitched, waterproof parkas from seal gut and wove fine baskets from sea-lyme grass (Elymus mollis).
 Some Aleut women continue to weave ryegrass baskets.
 Aleut arts are practiced and taught throughout the state of Alaska.
 As many Aleut have moved out of the islands to other parts of the state, they have taken with them the knowledge of their arts.
 They have also adopted new materials and methods for their art, including serigraphy, video art, and installation art.

 Aleut carving, distinct in each region, has attracted traders for centuries, including early Europeans and other Alaska Natives.
 Historically, carving was a male art and leadership attribute whereas today it is done by both genders.
 Most commonly the carvings of walrus ivory and driftwood originated as part of making hunting weapons.
 Sculptural carvings depict local animals, such as seals and whales.
 Aleut sculptors also have carved human figures.

-The Aleut also carve walrus ivory for other uses, such as jewelry and sewing needles.
+Aleuts also carve walrus ivory for other uses, such as jewelry and sewing needles.
 Jewelry is made with designs specific to the region of each people.
 Each clan would have a specific style to signify their origin.
 Jewelry ornaments were made for piercing lips (labrum), nose, and ears, as well as for necklaces.
 Each woman had her own sewing needles, which she made, and that often had detailed end of animal heads.